ziyaad30/ForwardTacotron/README.md

 does not use any attention.
 Hence, the required memory grows linearly with text size, which makes it possible to synthesize large articles at once.

-## MAJOR UPDATE V1 --> V2 (10.05.2020)
+## UPDATE V2 --> V3 (16.07.2020)
-- Added optional energy conditioning similar to the one in FastSpeech2
+- Updated model architecture resulting in better synth quality and more param control
-- Replaced hparams.py with config.yaml that is now stored in the model and loaded automatically
+- Less overfitting due to dropout in encoder layers
-- Major refactoring, added tests etc.
+- Model can now be [exported with torchscript] (#export-model-with-torchscript)

 Check out the latest [audio samples](https://as-ideas.github.io/ForwardTacotron/) (ForwardTacotron + HiFiGAN)!